-Keruing is commonly found in Southeast Asia.
+Keruing is commonly found in South East Asia, which is the primary source region for this and other exotic hardwoods.
 It is rated as moderately durable with poor-moderate resistance to insect attack.

 Janka Hardness :